 Newton Partial Hospitalization Programs

 Partial hospitalization programs (PHPs) serve as a step down from the restrictive and less autonomous residential treatment.
 Patients in the programs may enter a treatment center for a period during the day to attend therapy sessions, then return home for the night.
 One of the key considerations in partial hospitalization is that the places where those in recovery reside should provide a secure environment safe from any substances.
 The cost of enrolling in partial hospitalization is lower than that of residential treatment.
 This treatment program is, therefore, ideal for patients who display mild forms of substance dependence.

 Newton Outpatient Treatment Programs

-With these varieties of treatment programs, you can be guaranteed to find a workable solution for any form of substance dependence.
+With these options of treatment programs, you can be guaranteed to find a workable solution for any form of substance dependence.
 The programs have a common objective of ensuring that you attain your sobriety goals.
-While choosing an appropriate program, is important that you consider factors such as the drug that you are currently using, the history of your addiction and your ability to adapt to a flexible treatment program without being derailed from the recovery process.
+While choosing the right program for you, it is important that you consider factors such as the drug that you are currently using, the history of your addiction, and your ability to adapt to a flexible treatment program without being derailed from the recovery process.
 Other factors may include the cost of treatment programs and insurance coverage.
 You might prefer a Newton drug rehab center, Newton alcohol rehab center or a program in a different city.
-Through our admissions representatives, The Recovery Village will give you the proper guidelines if you are having difficulties trying to choose an appropriate program.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.